salcedoe/MtMdocs/docs/slicer/CTFemurSegment_9553F.md

 # Femur Segmentation 9553F

-In this module, we will segment the Pelvis and Femurs from the 9553F DICOM dataset.
+In this module, we will segment the Pelvis, Femurs, and Knee implants from the 9553F DICOM dataset.

+1. Load
+2. Crop
+3. Delete original volume
+4. TotalSegmenter
+5. Create New Segmentation
+6. Clone Femur Segmentations
+7. Smooth Femur Segmentations
+8. Segment Implants
+9. Fix femur inside implant
+10. Fix Femur Head
+   1. Fill between slices with a different segment?
+11. Segment Tibia/Fibula?

 ## LOAD DICOM Volume

 Load the `9553F Body Bone` dataset into Slicer, as discussed in the [Import DICOM datasets documentation](ImportDICOMDataset.md).
 Alternatively, you can load the 6 Body Bone NRRD volume from the MATLAB drive.

 ![img-name](images/dicom-4up-9553F-body-bone-fixed.png){ width="450"}
-> Note: you won't see the 3D render until you follow [Volume Rendering](#volume-rendering) steps below
+> Note: you won't see the 3D render until you follow [Volume Rendering](#volume-rendering) steps below.
+If the volume looks messed up in the 2D viewers (a weirdly shaped head), review the [Import DICOM datasets documentation](ImportDICOMDataset.md) to fix the problem.

 ## Volumes Module